 Registered Staff Hours

 While this facility's overall grade was not bad, it really excelled in the category of inspections.
 In fact, we awarded it a grade of A for that category, which is one of our highest scores.
 Inspection grades account for several factors found on a nursing home's inspection report.
 One of the most important criteria we consider is the quantity and severity of deficiencies.
 Nursing homes with better scores in this area tend to have very few severe deficiencies.
 This nursing home was assessed 7 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered severe.
 This tells you that CMS did not deem any of the deficiencies to create an immediate risk to patient safety or health.
-A couple minor deficiencies should not lead you to cross a nursing home off your list.
+The fact that the deficiencies were relatively minor leaves us less concerned with this inspection report.

 Short-term Care Quality